 As a supervisor in one of the busiest federal districts in the country, Eric oversaw hundreds of cases, many involving nationally significant prosecutions.
 Among them were the district’s largest securities fraud case, a groundbreaking healthcare fraud kickback prosecution, the U.S. Navy’s most significant public corruption cases, the largest foreign national campaign finance fraud case, and a pioneering Bank Secrecy Act prosecution that resulted in the largest forfeiture in the district’s history.
 He was also selected to supervise high-profile matters in other districts, including the most significant public corruption investigation in the State of Hawaii.
 Supervising such high-profile matters required extensive collaboration with senior officials at the DOJ and their law enforcement partners, including the FBI, IRS, Defense Criminal Investigative Service (DCIS), SEC, Commodity Futures Trading Commission (CFTC), Financial Crimes Enforcement Network (FinCEN), and various Inspectors General.
 While serving in the Southern District of California, Eric was responsible for devising strategies to combat financial frauds and ensure coordination among various federal agencies.

 Throughout his professional life, Eric has developed a distinctive strength in creating and molding teams that can lead clients through even the thorniest of challenges.
 He excels at selecting and leading the right practitioners in the right roles, which allows him and his teams to provide the best representation possible.

 Professional and Community Involvement

-Board of governors, Association of Business Trial Lawyers
+Board of Governors, Association of Business Trial Lawyers of San Diego

 Former adjunct professor, University of San Diego School of Law